-Making the best use of a masters in fashion from the Hamburg University of Applied Sciences, Opoku reacted to the “culture shock” of stepping into a volatile political climate, still unsettled by the response to the communist regime in Ghana, by working fabric that simultaneously holds together and tears apart a society—women’s fabric.
+Making the best use of a masters in fashion from the Hamburg University of Applied Sciences, Opoku reacted to the “culture shock” of stepping into a volatile political climate, still unsettled by the response to the communist regime of the former GDR (East Germany), by working fabric that simultaneously holds together and tears apart a society—women’s fabric.
 The women, specifically, are Muslim, a group which Opoku did not feel specifically connected to before she completed her recent self-portrait series, which shows herself shrouded in the traditional textiles of Hausa women.
 “I see women as the future and as the energy moving the political system, because we are all born of women,” she tells me.
 “This is Mother Earth, not Father Earth, so we have to focus on what is actually helping us.”
 I imagine her looking at a mirrored clock and seeing Nina Simone, whom she quotes now, staring back at her.
 “An artist is someone who reflects the happenings of our time, being, but also embracing, what happens around us.”

 As social media war cries like #MeToo and #TimesUp evolve into change movements IRL, Opoku gifts us a truly accurate reflection of our present in her future exhibition.
 It’s a present riddled with xenophobic policies targeting Muslims around the world and in these Untied States.
 I’m still left slack- jawed from the night of November 8, 2016 when I think of our unfair policy- maker in Chief; a barely-elected, mutant oompa-loompah, psycho dick-tating, travel ban-enforcing...